Lawsuit alleges prison didn't accommodate pregnant officer - Philly

 Sarah Coogle's lawsuit, filed in Kern County Superior Court in Bakersfield, alleges officials at the California Department of Corrections and Rehabilitation would not allow her to take a less strenuous position without taking a pay cut and losing her benefits or going on unpaid leave.

-A spokeswoman for the state prison system, Vicky Waters, did not immediately comment on the lawsuit.
+A spokeswoman for the state prison system, Vicky Waters, said the agency had not yet been served with a copy of the lawsuit and would not comment further.

 In January 2017, concerned that she could injure her child if she had to use force to subdue a prisoner, Coogle asked for a position with limited inmate contact - possibly in the prison's accounting or personnel offices - where she wouldn't have to run, she said.